 Federal regulations require Occidental College to monitor the academic progress of students receiving financial aid.
 When we disburse aid to your student account, we are certifying that you are making satisfactory academic progress (SAP) toward your degree.

 Occidental students must make quantitative (time-based) and qualitative (grade-based) progress towards their degree.
 The time-based requirement is the pace at which you must progress toward your degree.
 The grade-based requirement is measured by your GPA.

-Maximum Number of Semester You Can Receive Aid
+Maximum Number of Semesters You Can Receive Aid

 At Occidental, if you are a full-time, first-year student, you are eligible to receive institutional and state financial aid for 8 semesters of full-time study.
 Students who require additional semesters to complete their degree are only eligible for federal assistance for no more than 4 additional semesters as long as they meet other progress standards and remain federally eligible.

 If you need additional semesters in order to graduate, you must appeal for additional institutional aid at least one semester before the aid is needed.
-Appeals should be supported by appropriate documentation and addressed to the Director of Financial Aid.
+Appeals should be supported by appropriate documentation and addressed to the Director of Financial Aid, Maureen McRae Goldberg.